openclimatefix/site-forecast-app/README.md

 - `SATELLITE_SCALE_FACTOR`: The scale factor for the satellite data.
 Defaults to 1023
 - `SATELLITE_BACKUP_ZARR_PATH`: Back up satellite data source.
 Defaults to None
 - `READ_FROM_DATA_PLATFORM`: Whether to fetch generation data from the Data Platform instead of the database.
 Defaults to `false`.
-- `ADJUSTER_LIMIT_FRACTION`: The limit of the adjuster in fractions.
+- `ADJUSTER_LIMIT_FRACTION`: The limit of the adjuster in a fraction of the capacity.
 Default is 0.1
 - `ADJUSTER_LIMIT_MW`: The limit of the adjuster in MW.
 Defaulty in 1000 MW

 Here are some temporary ones